raspberrypi/style-guide/style-guide.md

 *   FireWire – trademark
 *   Flash – do not capitalise *Flash* when referring to flash memory.
 If for some reason (why?) you need to refer to the now-deprecated Adobe Flash, use *Flash* as an adjective, since it is a trademark.
 *   flash memory - no capital unless at the start of a sentence, Dr Allan.
+*   flatsat - prototype, ground-based test hardware for cubesats.
+Not flat sat or FlatSat.
 *   floating-point - adjective, as in 'floating-point number'
 * focused - not _focussed_
 *   forgo – not _forego_